Hurricane Insurance Explained: Coverage, Deductibles & What's Not Covered

 • Flood insurance fills the critical storm surge gap

-• Florida hurricane deductible applies only once per year
+• Florida hurricane deductible applies only once per calendar year

 Cons

-• Flood insurance has a 30-day waiting period — can't buy it last-minute
+• Flood insurance has a 30-day waiting period, so no last-minute buys

 • Storm surge, the deadliest hurricane threat, is never covered by homeowners insurance